 In this section of the application, we encourage you to tell us more about yourself, including activities, interests, and any awards and honors you may have received.

 As part of the application process, we ask you for some personal information, including:

 - Family information

 - Social Security number (for U.S. citizens and permanent residents only).
 Only the last four digits will be visible in your application.

-All the information you provide on your application is — after enrollment as an MBA student — protected by the Family Educational Rights and Privacy Act (FERPA).
+The information you provide in your application is—after you enroll as an MBA student and to the extent that it is retained—protected by the Family Educational Rights and Privacy Act of 1974 (FERPA).

 Activities & Interests

 Help us get to know you better by sharing how you spend your time outside work or class.
 We do not expect you to have been in extra-curricular activities, but if you have been, this can be an excellent way for you to demonstrate leadership.
 In this section of the application, you may share more about your interests and experiences.
 Examples of activities in which you are/have been involved may include athletic, charitable, civic, community, or professional.

 In the application, report your activities and interests in order of their importance to you, with the most important listed first.
 A sustained depth of commitment in one or two activities may demonstrate your passion more than minimal participation in five or six organizations.

 Be sure to: